-The tuckshop staff is working to provide nutritious but at the same time appealing and cost effective food at Ayr State High School.
+The tuckshop staff provide a range of nutritious, appealing and cost effective food at Ayr State High School.

 The Tuckshop operates in conjunction with State Schooling's Smart Choices food and drink plan and is open five days a week.
 There is an on-line app (QuickCliq) that allows families to select and pay for tuckshop from the convenience of home.
+Eftpos and cash are acceptable methods of payment - students can use electronic devices ie. phone to pay.
 Further details are included in enrolment packages.